CHAPTER 5

 Gold Facts

 2. Gold packs a tremendous store of value into a very small space.
 It is easily concealed and easily transported.
 Gold, unlike many other valuable possessions, is very portable.
 If you own a home (worth thousands and thousands of dollars) you cannot take the home with you when you move across the country or around the world.
-Gold allows its owner to carry the wealth of a lifetime with him physically.
+Gold allows its owner to carry with him the wealth of a lifetime.

-5. Gold is the most malleable (capable of being shaped by the beating of a hammer) of all metals.
+5. Gold is the most malleable of all metals.
+This means it is capable of being shaped by the beating of a hammer.
 It can be hammered into sheets less than 5-millionths of an inch thick (super thin!).
 It is also the most ductile (capable of being drawn out very thin).
-A single ounce of gold can be drawn Into a wire 35 miles long (and an ounce of gold in coin form would be only about as large as a half dollar!).
+A single ounce of gold can be drawn into a wire 35 miles long (and an ounce of gold in coin form would be only about as large as a half dollar!).

 6. Gold was once used primarily for jewelry (1 Pet.
 3:3; James 2:2; 1 Tim.
 2:9) and for money.
 In more recent times, gold has become of great value to industry.
-This precious metal is uniquely useful in the manufacture of everything from precision instruments to gold fillings.
+This precious metal is uniquely useful in the manufacture of everything from precision instruments to gold fillings for teeth.

 7. Gold is indestructible and imperishable.
 It is a very stable and durable metal.
 Gold will not evaporate, mildew, rust, crumble, break or rot.
 It can always be recycled.
-Gold can stand indefinite Immersion in salt water (consider what salt water does to glass!), it does not tarnish in air and it can resist almost any acid.
-The articles of gold discovered from ancient times (such as in Egypt) are as perfect as when they were first made several thousand years ago!
+Gold can stand indefinite immersion in salt water (consider what salt water does to glass!), it does not tarnish in air and it can resist almost any acid.
+The articles of gold discovered from ancient times (such as in Egypt) are of the same quality as when they were first made several thousand years ago!

 Silver Facts